dyfer08/UnityTools/README.md

 # Unity Tools
-A collection of useful tools for Unity.
+A collection of super simple and useful tools for Unity.

 ## HCM (Hierarchy Color Manager)